xigua00/learngit/readme.txt

 Git is distributed version contorl system.
-Git is free sofrware.
+Git is free sofrware distributed under the GPL.